Is your Parent Teacher Organization (PTO) thinking about giving volunteer or teacher gift cards?

 But keep in mind that cash can never be considered de minimus.

-If you continue to give gift cards, a strict audit of PTO finances might get flagged as a potential issue should your organization ever get fully audited by the IRS.
+If you continue to give gift cards, an IRS audit of PTO finances might get flagged as a potential issue.

 And that means supporting the children and school.

-However, if you use a small portion of your annual budget for gift card tokens of appreciation you will be fine and not run afoul of federal and state regulations.
+However, if you use a small portion of your annual budget for gift card tokens of appreciation you will be fine and not run afoul of federal and state regulations or best practices.

-If you’re uncomfortable giving gift cards, look for other ways to recognize volunteers!
+If you’re uncomfortable giving gift cards given the risks, look for other ways to recognize volunteers!

 As a practical matter, as long as you’re not giving lavish gift cards on a regular basis, you’re unlikely to get into legal trouble.